skylicht-lab/skylicht-engine/README.md

 - libPng
 - Bullet Physics

-This means that if you use the Skylicht Engine in your product, you must acknowledge somewhere in your documentation that you've used the IJG code.
-It would also be nice to mention that you use the Irrlicht Engine, the zlib and libPng.
-Please see the README files in the jpeglib, the zlib and libPng for further informations.
+This means that if you've used the Skylicht Engine in your product, you must acknowledge somewhere in your documentation that you've used.
+It would also be nice to mention that you use the Irrlicht Engine, Bullet Physics ,the zlib, curl and libPng...
+Please see the README files from 3rd parties for further informations.